Twenty-Eight to Thirty Two Weeks Pregnant

 Between twenty-eight weeks and thirty-two weeks of pregnancy, your care-provider will probably:

-- Be seeing you every two or three weeks at this stage.
+- Be seeing you every two-three weeks at this stage.

 - Weigh you at each visit and discuss healthy weight gain.